sherms77/Python-challenges/README.md

 Python coding challenges.

 # Sources
-How to think like a computer scientist: Learning with Python - Apr 2002: First edition. edabit.
+How to think like a computer scientist: Learning with Python - Apr 2002: First edition. |edabit.com. | HackerRank.
-HackerRank.

 # Status